Open any man page in Preview and save as PDF

-If you’re tired of looking over a man page within the Terminal, you can launch any man page into Preview with the following command:
+terminal If you’re tired of looking over a man (manual) page within the Terminal, you can use a nifty command sequence to launch any specified man page into the Preview app of Mac OS X. This is done by piping the standard man output into the open command and Preview.

 man -t ipconfig | open -f -a /Applications/Preview.app

-This example uses ipconfig, but just replace ‘ipconfig’ with any other man page you’d like to read within Preview and it’ll work the same.
+You can do this with any page, just replace ‘ipconfig’ with any other command or known man page you’d like to read within Preview and it’ll work the same.

 Better still to register this as a function that can be called from the command line.